Peer Group for PhD students

 Only for IDA-members:

 The peer group is for IDA-members only.
-If you want to be a member, you can sign up here:
+If you want to become a member, you can sign up here:

 Examples of topics you can discuss in the group: